-During the last five fiscal years, LanVision has funded its operations, working capital needs, and capital expenditures primarily from a combination of cash generated by operations, and a \$6,000,000 loan.
-LanVision's liquidity is dependent upon numerous factors to include the timing and amount of revenues and collection of contractual amounts from customers, amounts invested in research and development and capital expenditures, and the level of operating expenses.
+During the last five fiscal years, LanVision has funded its operations, working capital needs, and capital expenditures primarily from a combination of cash generated by operations, and the 1998 and 2004 loans.
+LanVision's liquidity is dependent upon numerous factors including the timing and amount of revenues and collection of contractual amounts from customers, amounts invested in research and development and capital expenditures, and the level of operating expenses.

-LanVision's customers typically have been well-established hospitals or medical facilities or major Healthcare Information Systems companies that resell LanVision' products, which have good credit histories and payments are received within normal time frames for the industry.
+LanVision's customers typically have been well-established hospitals or medical facilities or major Healthcare Information Systems companies that resell LanVision' products which have good credit histories and payments are received within normal time frames for the industry.
 However, some healthcare organizations have experienced significant operating losses because of limits on third-party reimbursements from insurance companies and governmental entities.
 Agreements with customers often involve significant amounts and contract terms typically require customers to make progress payments.

-${\tt LanVision}$ has no significant obligations for capital resources, other than as noted in note 6 to the financial statements included herein.
+LanVision has no significant obligations for capital resources, other than as noted in note 6 to the financial statements included herein.

-LanVision's revenues were less than its internal plans in the first quarter of the current fiscal year.
 Over the last four years, LanVision has expended significant amounts for capital expenditures, product research and development, sales, support and consulting expenses.
 This resulted in significant net cash outlays over the last four years.
-Although LanVision has reduced staffing levels and related expenses, increased revenues and improved operating performance, LanVision's expenses will continue to increase.
-Accordingly, to continue to achieve increasing profitability, and positive cash flow, it is necessary for LanVision to increase revenues or continue to reduce expenses.
-LanVision believes that the requirement for healthcare organizations to become compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the signing of the IDX Information Systems Corporation Remarketing Agreement and the 3M Marketing and Referral Agreement should offer significant opportunities to increase revenues.
+Although LanVision has controlled expenses, increased revenues and improved operating performance in the prior four fiscal years, LanVision's expenses will continue to increase.
+Accordingly, to continue to achieve increasing profitability, and positive cash flow, it is necessary for LanVision to increase revenues or reduce expenses.
+LanVision believes that the requirement for healthcare organizations to become compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the IDX Information Systems Corporation Remarketing Agreement and the 3M Marketing and Referral Agreement should offer significant opportunities to increase revenues.
 LanVision believes that market opportunities are such that LanVision should be able to increase its revenues.
 However, there can be no assurance LanVision will be able to do so.